Boy, 5, dies after falling from harbour wall in Cornwall tourist town

 Devon and Cornwall Police said emergency services were called at around 11:45am on Saturday 24 June following reports of a child having fallen from the harbour wall in Padstow.

-The child, who is a 5-year-old local boy, was taken to Treliske by Air Ambulance and later transferred to Bristol Hospital for treatment.
+The child, who is a five-year-old local boy, was rushed to the Royal Cornwall Hospital in Treliske near to Truro by air ambulance and later transferred to Bristol Hospital for treatment.

-He passed away whilst in hospital with his parents present.
+Police are currently treating the boy’s death as a tragic accident.

+Devon and Cornwall Police said in a statement: “A child has died following an incident in Padstow yesterday, Saturday 24 June.
 Currently, police are treating this death as a tragic accident.

+“Our thoughts are with family and loved ones of the child during this difficult time.”

-It comes as a seperate incident saw a 15-year-old girl die after being pulled from the sea at Cleethorpes beach.
+It comes as a seperate incident saw a 15-year-old girl die after being pulled from the sea at Cleethorpes beach in north east Lincolnshire.

 She was one of two children airlifted to hospital just after 7.30pm on Saturday.